nandparticles/pswallpapers/README.md

 can write me a website which meets these requirements:

 1. have to be written with html, CSS, Js
+2. looks modern
+3. get 300 images from https://www.reddit.com/r/Amoledbackgrounds and https://www.reddit.com/r/wallpapers/
+4. display images in a grid that is comfortable to view
+5. open the images in a new tab
+6. convert the images to png or jpeg before opening
+7. sort images that are 1920x1080 resolution
+8. needs to be fully dark mode
+9. website fully supports mobile desktop browsers including playstation and xbox

+V2 :

+can write me a website which meets these requirements:

+1. have to be written with html, CSS, Js
 2. css should be in style.css
 3. js should be in script.js
 4. looks modern